Nayjest/Grids/README.md

 ```
 #####Notes
 * Class names in example used without namespaces therefore you must import it before
 * Grids does not includes Twitter Bootstrap css/js files to your layout.
-You need to do it manually.
+You need to do it manually
 Quick links:
 ```html
 <!-- Latest compiled and minified CSS -->